reframejs/reframe/docs/usage-manual.template.md

 ✔ Re-build
 ~~~

-We now reload the page and, assuming the time is 13:37:00, we see that the HTML view-source:http://localhost:3000/hello is
+We now reload the page and &mdash; assuming the time is 13:37:00 &mdash; the HTML view-source:http://localhost:3000/hello is

 ~~~html
 <!DOCTYPE html>